competentpunk/seo-refactoring-code/README.md

 ## Description

 I refractered the code in order to keep this website optimized for new technologies.
- The goal is to make the page accessible and cleaner.
+ The goal was to make the page accessible and clean the code.
 This makes it easier to operate, debug, and maintain.

 When working through this code, I thought I broke the website, but it was a naming issue between the html and css.
 It was a simple fix.
 It's important to take time to review code for